joshlong/cloud-native-workshop/README.md

     </dependencyManagement>

 - add `org.springframework.cloud`:`spring-cloud-starter-config` to the `reservation-service`.
-- create a `boostrap.properties` that lives in the same place as `application.properties` and discard the `application.properties` file.
+- create a `bootstrap.properties` that lives in the same place as `application.properties` and discard the `application.properties` file.
 Instead, we now need only tell the Spring application where to find the Config Server, with `spring.cloud.config.uri=${config.server:http://localhost:8888}`, and how to identify itself to the Config Server and other services, later, with `spring.application.name`.
 - Run the Config Server

 > We'll copy and paste  `bootstrap.properties` for each subsequent module, changing only the `spring.application.name` as appropriate.